system76/tech-docs/src/models/thelio-mega-r4-n3/repairs.md

 ## Replacing the top I/O:

-Thelio Mira B4-N3 includes a top I/O module providing audio and USB ports.
+Thelio Mega R4-N3 includes a top I/O module providing audio and USB ports.
 If the top ports are damanged or become defective, they can be replaced using the steps below.

 **Part numbers:**
 - The top I/O module's part number is `MYS7523 Rev. 4.0`.